 Frailty and vitamin B6 are strongly linked; it is called pyridoxine.
-In theory we should be getting plenty from our food but there are numerous different forms each presumed to have a specific and different function.
-If we are not enjoying a wide range of products then we are likely to become deficient; frailty is one consequence.
+In theory we should be getting plenty from our food but there are numerous different forms, each presumed to have a specific and different function.
+If we are not enjoying a wide range of products then we are likely to become deficient; frailty is one is but one consequence.

 In fact, blood levels in over half of Americans are below optimal levels with devastating consequences.

 Vitamin B6 is required for over one hundred different enzymatic reactions in the body, many to do with energy production in the muscles; it could be why you no longer feel wide eyed and bushy-tailed.

 A deficiency affects many parts of the body and mind; energy production in muscles is limited causing slowness of movement as is synthesis of many vital neurotransmitters like serotonin and dopamine.

 Frailty is linked not only to pyridoxine, but also to three other vitamins.
 Unintentional weight loss is another possible consequence.

 Yet getting an adequate supply of these four vitamins is not inherently difficult if we are enjoying a wide range of fresh foods.

 Look to prevent the premature, early arrival of weakness and loss of vitality.

 Vitamin B6 comes in many different forms.
 On of the OH molecules can be replaced with a sugar, an aldehyde or an amine.
 They are found in various foods and may have different functions.